dd32/td-gh-ex/README.txt

 1. Featured Images work best at a minimum of 1400 wide and 700 high.

 == Changelog ==

+#### 1.1.31
+* Style tweaks/fixes
+* Added WooCustomizer as a recommended plugin in TGM
+* Fixed broken help links
+* Updated the language .pot file

 #### 1.1.30
 * Style tweaks/fixes